W. Franklin Dove: Dove's Unicorn Research

-On March, 1933, an operation was performed on a day-old male Ayrshire calf.
+In March 1933, an operation was performed on a day-old male Ayrshire calf.
 The two horns were cut placed closely together over the frontal stitches at the intersection of the lines drawn from the original horn spouts.
 The horn buds were trimmed flat.
 The frontal periosteum it was expected that the two horns would fuse together into one large horn solidly attached to the skull and located above and between the eyes.
 The experiment was successful, at the age of two years the two buds have formed together into one large horn molded into the forehead for support.
 What makes this unicorn different from the other ones is all in the horn, unlike the other unicorns the horn spike grew from the skull instead of upon.
 A single united sheath covers the horn spike, the horn curves slightly upward toward the tip and gracefully extends the curve of the back and neck when the animal stands at attention.
 Like that of a mythical unicorn described by Ctesias and Fresnel, the horn sheath is white or grayish-white at the base and is tipped with black.
 (Had the unicorn been a female, the horn would be tipped with red, since the color appears as a sex-limited factor in this particular breed.
 This Ayrshire bull, whose Scottish ancestors flourished under King James VI, who, as James I of England put the unicorn on England's coat of arms, is a true unicorn.
 Although it is an animal with the hereditary potentiality for two horns, he recognizes the power of a single horn which he uses as a prow to pass under fences and barriers in his path.